Real-World Protection Test March-June 2013

 Testing Cycle for each malicious URL

-Before browsing to each new malicious URL/test-case we update the programs/signatures.
-New major product versions (i.e. the first digit of the build number is different) are installed once a month, which is why in each monthly report we only give the product main version number.
-Our test software starts monitoring the PC, so that any changes made by the malware will be recorded.
-Furthermore, the detection algorithms check whether the antivirus program detects the malware.
-After each test case the machine is reverted to its clean state.
+Before browsing to each new malicious URL we update the programs/signatures (as described above).
+New major product versions (i.e. the first digit of the build number is different) are installed once at the beginning of the month, which is why in each monthly report we only give the main product version number.
+Our test software monitors the PC, so that any changes made by the malware will be recorded.
+Furthermore, the recognition algorithms check whether the antivirus program detects the malware.
+After each test case the machine is reset to its clean state.

-Due the dynamic nature of the test, i.e. mimicking real-world conditions, and because of the way several different technologies (such as cloud scanners, reputation services, etc.) work, it is a matter of fact that such tests cannot be repeated or replicated in the way that e.g. static detection rate tests can.
-Anyway, we try to log as much as reasonably possible to prove our findings and results.
-Vendors are invited to provide useful logs inside their products which can provide the additional proof/data they want in case of disputes.
-Vendors were given one to two weeks’ time after each testing month to dispute our conclusion about the compromised cases, so that we could recheck if there were maybe some problems in the automation or with our analysis of the results.
+Due to the dynamic nature of the test, i.e. mimicking real-world conditions, and because of the way several different technologies (such as cloud scanners, reputation services, etc.) work, it is a matter of fact that such tests cannot be repeated or replicated in the way that e.g. static detection rate tests can.
+Anyway, we log as much data as reasonably possible to support our findings and results.
+Vendors are invited to provide useful log functions in their products that can provide the additional data they want in the event of disputes.
+After each testing month, manufacturers are given the opportunity to dispute our conclusion about the compromised cases, so that we can recheck if there were maybe some problems in the automation or with our analysis of the results.

-In the case of cloud products, we will only consider the results that the products had at the time of testing; sometimes the cloud services provided by the security vendors are down due to faults or maintenance downtime by the vendors, but this is often not disclosed/communicated to the users by the vendors.
-This is also a reason why products relying too much on cloud services (and not making use of local heuristics etc.) can be risky, as in such cases the security provided by the products can decrease significantly.
-Cloud signatures/detection/reputation should be implemented in the products to complement the other protection features (like local real-time scan detection and heuristics, behaviour blockers, etc.) and not replace them completely, as e.g. offline cloud services would mean the PCs being exposed to higher risks.
+In the case of cloud products, we can only consider the results that the products achieved in our lab at the time of testing; sometimes the cloud services provided by the security vendors are down due to faults or maintenance downtime by the vendors, but these cloud-downtimes are often not disclosed to the users by the vendors.
+This is also a reason why products relying too heavily on cloud services (and not making use of local heuristics, behaviour blockers, etc.) can be risky, as in such cases the security provided by the products can decrease significantly.
+Cloud signatures/reputation should be implemented in the products to complement the other local/offline protection features, but not replace them completely, as e.g. offline cloud services would mean the PCs are being exposed to higher risks.